volkszaehler/volkszaehler.org/misc/tools/README.md

     composer require php-pm/php-pm:dev-master php-pm/httpkernel-adapter:dev-master

-This will start a middleware on port 8080 and spawn 8 worker processes.
 To use the high performance middleware update the Apache configuration to proxy middleware requests.
 Edit `htdocs/.htaccess` like this:

     <IfModule mod_proxy.c>
       RewriteEngine On